unknowndi/CDI/README.md

 `experiments\features_ablation.py` computes data necessary for the features ablation study on the performance of CDI.
 It stores the data necessary for the heatmap in the Figure 3.

-### Contamination Ratio Ablation & False Positives
+### Non-Members Contamination Ratio Ablation & False Positives

-`experiments\contamination_ablation.py` performs an experiment on the contamination ratio impact on the effectiveness of CDI.
+`experiments\contamination_ablation.py` performs an experiment on the non-members contamination ratio impact on the effectiveness of CDI.
 For analysis of false positives in we use data for contamination ratio = 1.
-(Figures 4 and 6)
+(Figures 4 and 7)

 ### Analysis of scoring model via SHAPley plots

-`experiments\fclf_shap.py` creat SHAPley plots for explaining the scoring model (Figure 7).
+`experiments\fclf_shap.py` creat SHAPley plots for explaining the scoring model (Figure 8).

 ### Comparing CDI and MIAs on Dataset Inference, additional evaluation

-First run `experiments\mia_di.py` than `experiments\di_roc.py`to obtain ROC curves for CDI and for MIAs evaluated on DI task (Figures 8 and 9).
+First run `experiments\mia_di.py` than `experiments\di_roc.py`to obtain ROC curves for CDI and for MIAs evaluated on DI task (Figures 9 and 16).